What Is Grav? How Does It Work? Why is it a superior CMS Platform? How to use it to your advantage? Review of Grav CMS Platform.

-The dispatcher calls a method on (notifies) all of the listeners who want to tap to the kernel.response event, giving the ability to make mods to the Reponse object itself.
+The dispatcher calls a method on (notifies) all of the listeners who want to tap into the kernel. response event, giving the ability to make mods to the Response object itself.

 The Symfony Console tech allows us to create different tasks via CLI (Command-Line Interface).
 These tasks include: